 Head of School, History.
 The 2021-2022 school year marks Aaron’s second year as Head of Santa Fe Prep.
 He brings 23 years of experience in independent school education, working with students, teachers, staff, parents, trustees, and alumni in four independent schools in Colorado and New Mexico.
 Most recently, Aaron concluded six years as Head of The Colorado Springs School.
 He earned an undergraduate degree in History from Colorado College and masters’ degrees from St. John’s College and Columbia University.
 In his free time, he enjoys high country adventures with his family.

-English Department Chair.
+English Department Chair, English 10, and English 12.
 Leslie started her higher education at the conventional age, majoring in English with concentrations in French and German literature at Wellesley College.
 She then received an MA from St. John’s College in Santa Fe.
 In what might most easily be described as a mid-life crisis, she returned to St. John’s at the age of 40 to receive an undergraduate degree in the Great Books program as well, before earning her master’s in English literature at CU Boulder.
 At Colorado, Leslie co-taught courses in Early American Literature, American Literature and Shakespeare.
 She is delighted to be back in the Prep community where her two children Griffin (’08) and Hillary (’10) matriculated.
-Outside of class, you might find her skiing in Taos, hiking with her dog Dexter, or cheering on the Blue Griffins at any sporting event.
+Outside of class, you might find her skiing in Taos, hiking mountain trails, or cheering on the Blue Griffins at any sporting event.

 7th grade English, Creative Writing, Honors English.
 A Native of central Texas, Sarah holds a Bachelor of Arts degree in Foreign Service from Baylor University and a Master of Arts degree in Foreign Affairs from the University of Virginia.
 She worked in the field of international security before transitioning to fiction-writing.
 Prior to teaching at Prep, Sarah taught literature and fiction at the Institute of American Indian Arts (IAIA) and at creative writing workshops in her home.
 Her first novel, Out There, won the 2015 Indiefab Editor’s Choice Award for Fiction, Book of the Year and received a Starred Review from Publishers Weekly.
 Sarah is the mother of three grown daughters and a 10-year-old son, Jack.
 When she is not writing or reading, you may find her in the garden.
 She is currently a Writer-in-Residence at the historic El Zaguán in Santa Fe, and working on a new novel entitled Her Story.